 2012 SS/HG Newbies’ Mini-Fest

 The SS/HG Exchange of 2012 was the largest ever.
 As well as the last.
 Ultimately posting 180 gifts over a stretch extending from the beginning of December 2012 to the end of February 2013.

 And that year there was also an unprecedented number of Newbies to the Exchange.
 In fact there were so many of us that the Newbies (and nearly Newbies) formed an Lj community of their own as a support group.

 Well, in the let-down period after the deadline (late October) and before the Exchange was due to begin posting (early December) we decided to fill in the time and hold our own small fest.

 The Exchange posts anonymously, but the fest wasn’t going to.
-So, even though there wasn’t going to be any mystery as to who did my contributions to the Exchange (since at the time there were only two of us who work in 3D), I still didn’t want to make it any more obvious than I could help.
+So, even though there wasn’t going to be any mystery as to who did my contributions to the Exchange (since at the time there were only two of us who worked in 3D), I still didn’t want to make it any more obvious than I could help.
 So I worked up a different iteration of my Snape model, and then ran all of the renders done for the fest through SnapArt3 a Photoshop filter which is designed to make a photograph look like a piece of analog art.

 I discovered that this was a very good way of improving the look of some of the older models of animals which are sometimes a very nice mesh, but the fur is painted on, and looks it.
 It also offsets the “uncanny valley” effect that you sometimes get with renders where the people don't quite look “real”, but aren't stylized enough to be ’toons.